 To add the ‘wow’ factor to these topics, each year group also plans a hands-on experience to introduce the topic or a really exciting visit to bring their learning to life.
-This may be in the form of a trip, for example, to Bishops Wood, The Commandery or a visit from Professor McGinty.
+This may be in the form of a trip, for example, to Bishops Wood, The Commandery or a visit from The History Man.

 Parents are invited into school to different events including Masses, class assemblies, praise assemblies, school performances and also they are also welcome to support staff on school trips.

-The following documents below show the Curriculum Overviews and the End of Year Expectations for each year group.
+The following documents below show the Curriculum Overviews for each year group.
 These documents are shared with parents/carers at the 'meet the teacher evening' held at the start of the academic year.

 ASSESSMENT INFORMATION FOR PARENTS